-Anyone who loves Peace Lilies as much as we do, will also probably be desperate to know what methods you can use to propagate them, as well as how easy and quick it is… Well, the good news is that propagating Peace Lilies really couldn’t be easier but the only downside is that you can only propagate them through division of the mother plant.
+Anyone who loves Peace Lilies as much as we do, will also probably be desperate to know what methods you can use to propagate them, as well as how easy and quick it is… Well, the good news is that it really couldn’t be easier but the only downside is that you can only propagate them through division of the mother plant.

-In this post we will cover the step by step process of propagating a Peace Lily as well as what tools you’ll need, issues you may face and all of our tips for a successful Peace Lily propagation.
+In this post we will cover the step by step process as well as what tools you’ll need, issues you may face and all of our tips to ensure success!

 Why propagate a Peace Lily?

 There are several reasons why you might choose to propagate your Peace Lily.
 Firstly, lots of people want to simply multiply the number of plants you have without actually having to buy any more.
-Offshoots of your Peace Lily will also make great gifts for friends and family, and with correct care will soon flower on its own.
+Offshoots will also make great gifts for friends and family, and with correct care will soon flower on its own.

-You may also choose to propagate your Peace Lily if part of it is sunburnt or starting to die.
-You just want to be sure that the section of the plant you are propagating is healthy and pest-free.
-Otherwise, the illness or pests will transfer onto your new Peace Lily, which really isn’t ideal!!
+You may also choose to multiply your Peace Lily if part of it is sunburnt or starting to die.
+You just want to be sure that the section of the plant you are using is healthy and pest-free.
+Otherwise, the illness or pests will transfer onto your new plant, which really isn’t ideal!!

 What tools will I need to propagate my Peace Lily?